 Maximum Loss

-This is where the married put strategy really shines.
+This is a key feature of the married put strategy.
 The maximum loss is the cost of the asset minus the put option’s strike price, plus the premium paid.
 The most you can lose with a married put is limited.

 Finally, user-friendly options trading is here.*